bright/new-www/_posts/2017-11-01-http-clients-timeouts.md

 ![Waiting](/images/http-client-timeouts/waiting.jpg)

-## HttpURLConnection
+## HttpURLConnection timeouts

-[HttpURLConnection](https://docs.oracle.com/javase/7/docs/api/java/net/HttpURLConnection.html) available since JDK 1.1 has gained the ability to timeout its network communication in version JDK 5.
+[`HttpURLConnection`](https://docs.oracle.com/javase/7/docs/api/java/net/HttpURLConnection.html) available since JDK 1.1 has gained the ability to timeout its network communication in version JDK 5.
 The 2 available timeouts [`setConnectionTimeout`](https://docs.oracle.com/javase/7/docs/api/java/net/URLConnection.html#setConnectTimeout(int)), [`setReadTimeout`](https://docs.oracle.com/javase/7/docs/api/java/net/URLConnection.html#setReadTimeout(int)) control how long to wait until connection is established and how long to wait for a data from the server respectively.
 The default values are **infinite ‼️**.

-## Apache HttpClient
+## Apache HttpClient timeouts

 [HttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) from Apache HttpComponents suite has been a standard choice for http communication.
 It is a mature project, with rich API that fills many `HttpURLConnection` shortcomings e.g. connection pooling.
 Many of the APIs have been deprecated e.g. `DefaultHttpClient`, `org.apache.http.params.CoreConnectionPNames` hence one needs to be careful when setting the timeouts they fallback to system defined socket level defaults.